Unmuzzled OX

 Unmuzzled OX was a quarterly of poetry, art and politics founded in 1971 by poet Michael Andre, edited in New York City and Kingston, Ontario.
 Aided by artist Erika Rothenberg, the best-known issue was The Poets' Encyclopedia, the world's basic knowledge transformed by 225 poets, artists, musicians and novelists.
-The circulation of Unmuzzled OX peaked at 25,000 in the 80s with The Cantos (121-150) Ezra Pound.
+The circulation of Unmuzzled OX peaked at 25,000 in the 1980s with The Cantos (121-150) Ezra Pound.
 Regular contributors to Unmuzzled OX included Allen Ginsberg, Andy Warhol, John Cage, Daniel Berrigan, Eugene McCarthy, Margaret Atwood, Denise Levertov, Robert Peters, Robert Creeley and Gregory Corso.
-OX frequently features photographs of contributors by Gerard Malanga.
+OX frequently featured photographs of contributors by Gerard Malanga.
 Unmuzzled OX was located near the World Trade Center, and a translation by W. H. Auden of an opera by Carlo Goldoni appeared shortly before September 11, 2001.
 The publication ran until 2001, and most publications are still available.